standards-hub/test/guidelines.md

 ### Draft Phase

 #### Work Item Creation
 - The process begins with the creation of a work item.
 This is the initial concept or proposal for the specifications.
+A release MAY contain one or more work items.

 #### Specifications Development
 - Once the work item is approved, the specifications are developed.
 This involves detailed work and may go through several iterations, including bug fixes.